Enterprise-CMCS/macpro-mdct-seds/README.md

 5. Select the Year and Quarter for which you wish to generate forms
 6. Click the `Generate Forms` button

+### SEDS & CARTS

+SEDS feeds updates about its submissions to BigMac, and [MDCT CARTS](https://github.com/Enterprise-CMCS/macpro-mdct-carts) ingests those for calculations.
+See [services/stream-functions](services/stream-functions) for the implentation.

 ### Legacy SEDS import SQL Files

 SEDS has imported data from previous years, from the legacy SEDS project.
 The SQL Queries used can be